angular/angular/aio/content/special-elements/README.md

 Each sub-directory below this contains documentation that describes "special elements".
 These are elements that can appear in templates that have special meaning and behaviour in the Angular framework.

-Each element should have a markdown file with the same file name as the element's tag name, e.g. `ng-container.md`.
+Each element should have a markdown file with the same file name as the element's tag name \(for example, `ng-container.md`\).
-The file should be stored in a directory whose name is that of the Angular package under which this element should appear in the docs (usually `core`).
+The file should be stored in a directory whose name is that of the Angular package under which this element should appear in the docs \(usually `core`\).

 ## Short description